simonhwk/simonhwk.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
+I work as an embedded systems dev engineer at [RoverDx](https://www.roverdx.com/), which is a Columbia University advancing next-generation point-of-care PCR diagnostics.
+At RoverDx, I design and implement embedded firmware and real-time control systems for sample preparation.

-I am a second-year MS student in Mechanical Engineering with a concentration in Robotics at [Columbia University](https://www.columbia.edu/).
-As a member of the [Creative Machines Lab](https://www.creativemachineslab.com/), I work under the guidance of [Professor Hod Lipson](https://www.hodlipson.com/) and [Philippe Wyder](https://www.philippewyder.com/) in the Robot Metabolism Group.
-Before joining Columbia, I gained valuable industry experience at [Hyundai Motor Group](https://www.hyundaimotorgroup.com/main/mainRecommend), where I was a safety analysis engineer and collaboration lead for ML based data analytics project for the brands Hyundai, Kia, and Genesis.
+I hold an MS in Mechanical Engineering with a concentration in Robotics and Controls at [Columbia University](https://www.columbia.edu/), where I conducted research in modular robotics and robotic metabolism at the [Creative Machines Lab](https://www.creativemachineslab.com/).

+Earlier, I gained systems experience at [Hyundai Motor Group](https://www.hyundaimotorgroup.com/main/mainRecommend), where I led the co-design of a cross-brand ML safety data analytics system architecture—partnering with Hyundai, Kia, and Deloitte.

-**My work is dedicated to understanding the control, planning, and learning mechanisms of multi-agent systems, with the aim of developing robotic algorithms and mechatronics solutions that serve society and assist individuals.**
+**My work is dedicated to developing robotic algorithms and systems.**

-**Research Areas: Modular & Bio-inspired Robotics · Multi-Agent Control and Planning · SLAM · Robot Learning**
+**Research Areas: Robotics Algorithms and Systems · Real-time Control and Planning · Machine Learning**

 <!-- received a Bachelor's degree from [Chung-Ang University](https://www.cau.ac.kr/) and -->